fledit-sh/glacium-repo/README.md

 simulation workflows.
 Projects are created inside the `runs/` directory of the current working directory and consist of a global configuration, a set of jobs and rendered templates.
 The focus lies on easily defining new recipes and executing jobs in dependency order.
-Programmatic control is available through a high level pipeline API; see [docs/high_level_api/intro.rst](docs/high_level_api/intro.rst) for an overview.
+Programmatic control is available through a small API; see [docs/high_level_api/intro.rst](docs/high_level_api/intro.rst) for an overview.

 [![Publish to PyPI](https://github.com/fledit-sh/glacium-repo/actions/workflows/publish.yml/badge.svg?branch=dev)](https://github.com/fledit-sh/glacium-repo/actions/workflows/publish.yml)